 Download the report

-Ensuring Pregnant Women & Adolescent Girls Reach Higher Levels of Care
+Ensuring Pregnant Women & Adolescent Girls Reach Higher Levels of Care report cover

 Maternal, newborn and child, mortality is one of the greatest public health disparities of our time.
 A Plan International Canada project called Strengthening Health Outcomes for Women and Girls (SHOW) spans 5 countries; Ghana, Bangladesh, Senegal, Haiti and Nigeria.